 John Watkins, Our Director of Employability, said: “There has been a definite trend in recent years where concrete opportunities have arisen as a direct result of students attending careers fairs.
 There’s no pressure to secure something on the spot; but don’t underestimate the domino effect that can be set in motion by having the right conversation with the right person.”

 Who attends the National Law Fair?

 The National Law Fair is attended by a range of law firms and recruiters.
 Representatives, recruiters and trainees from numerous law firms and organisations will be in attendance this year.
 Previous attendees include Reed Smith, Mishcon de Reya , Stevens & Bolton , Thomson Snell & Passmore LLP and LawCareers.Net .
 We’ll be announcing new exhibitors so keep an eye on our National Law Fair webpage for more information.

 How should I talk to recruiters?

 Be yourself but on a good day, says John Watkins.
 It’s no use pretending to be someone you are not, but you should certainly maximise your chances of making a good first impression.
 Make sure you know your strengths and what makes you stand out.
 You’re not there to brag but you may be asked questions about yourself, so you’ll want to be ready to put your best foot forward and stand out from the crowd.

 Be prepared.
 Check which firms will be attending, identify those that interest you and conduct some preliminary research before you join.
 This will help you ask probing, memorable and distinctive questions which show your genuine interest in that firm.

-If you’re nervous, test the waters by approaching a firm that isn’t your first choice first.
-This can help you get a feel for what greetings and questions work well, and give you a chance to overcome your anxieties before approaching the firms where making a good impression matters most to you.
+If you’re nervous, test the waters by approaching a firm that isn’t your main choice first.
+This can help you get a feel for what greetings and questions work well and gives you a chance to overcome your anxieties before approaching the firms where making a good impression matters most to you.

 During the National Law Fair